North Ursynów: History

-Between 1971 and 1977, the residential area of North Ursynów was established, with a total area of 126 ha.
-It consists of two neighbourhoods, Jary to the west, and Stokłosy to the east.
-The neighbourhoods are separated by Komisji Edukacji Narodowej Avenue, and encompassed within an area marked by Dolina Służewiecka Street, Rodowicza Street, Ciszewskiego Street, Pileckiego Street, and Puławska Street.
-The neighbourhoods consist of 4- and 13-storey multifamily residential large panel system buildings, and prefabricated reinforced concrete service buildings.
-They were designed to have in total 9,580 apartments, and house around 39,300 people.
+Between 1971 and 1977, the urban development area of North Ursynów, was constructed in an area encompassed between Dolina Służewiecka Street, Rodowicza Street, Ciszewskiego Street, Pileckiego Street, and Puławska Street.
+Having a total area of 126 ha, it consists of two housing estates separated by Komisji Edukacji Narodowej Avenue, with Jary in the west, and Stokłosy in the east.
+They predominantly consisted of 4- and 13-storey apartment buildings, constructed with the large panel system technique.
+They were designed to house around 39,300 in 9,580 apartments.
 The main architects responsible for the project were Marek Budzyński, Jerzy Szczepanik-Dzikowski, and Andrzej Szkop.
-Between 1971 and 1977, within the boundaries of Jary was also built the neighbourhood of Koński Jar-Nutki with multifamily residential large panel system buildings, located between Surowieckiego Street, Zaolziańska Street, Dolina Służewiecka Street, and Komisji Edukacji Narodowej Avenue, and centred on Koński Jar Street and Nutki Street.
-In 1977 next to it was also opened the Roman Kozłowski Park.
-It includes the Cwil Mound, an artificial mound formed in 1976 from the ground excavated during the construction in North Ursynów.
-In 1977, across North Ursynów were placed series of twelve sculptures made in various techniques, known as the Ursynów Sculptures.
-They were made under the patronage of the Association of Polish Artists and Designers, by artists Edmund Majkowski, Janina Mirecka-Maciejewska, Marek Jerzy Moszyński, Ryszard Stryjecki, Władysław Trojan, and Stefan Wierzbicki.
+Between 1971 and 1977, the housing estate of Koński Jar-Nutki was also built to the east of Jary, between Surowieckiego Street, Zaolziańska Street, Dolina Służewiecka Street, and Komisji Edukacji Narodowej Avenue, and centred on Koński Jar and Nutki Street.
+Additionally, in 1977, the Roman Kozłowski Park was also opened next to Jary.
+It included the Cwil Mound, a mound created in 1976 from the ground excavated during the construction of the neighbourhood.

-Between 1982 and 1989, at 101 Komisji Edukacji Narodowej Avenue was built the Catholic Church of the Ascension.
+In 1977, twelve sculptures, known as the Ursynów Sculptures, were placed across North Ursynów.
+They were made in various techniques by several, under the patronage of the Association of Polish Artists and Designers, by artists Edmund Majkowski, Janina Mirecka-Maciejewska, Marek Jerzy Moszyński, Ryszard Stryjecki, Władysław Trojan, and Stefan Wierzbicki.

-The Neighbourhood of Techniczna Construction and Housing Association in North Ursynów, constructed between 1993 and 1999.
-Photography made in 2022.
+Between 1982 and 1989, a Catholic temple, known as the Church of the Ascension, was built at 101 Komisji Edukacji Narodowej Avenue.

-Between 1986 and 1996 was constructed the gated community of Surowieckiego 2, 4, 6, 8, located between Puławska Street, Jana Zaorskiego Street, and Surowieckiego Street.
-It consists of four four-storey-tall multifamily residential buildings.
-It was designed by architects Adam Kowalewski, Jerzy Szczepanik-Dzikowski, Olgierd Jagiełło, and Maciej Miłobędzki.
-Nearby, between 1993 and 1999, was constructed the gated community of the Neighbourhood of Techniczna Construction and Housing Association, located between Zaolziańska Street, Zaorskiego Street, Puławsk Street, and Dolina Służewiecka Street.
-It consists of eleven three-storey-tall multifamily residential buildings.
+Between 1986 and 1996, the gated community of Surowieckiego 2, 4, 6, 8, consisting of eleven four-storey-tall apartment buildings, was constructed between Puławska, Zaorskiego, and Surowieckiego Streets.
+Between 1993 and 1999, the Neighbourhood of Techniczna Construction and Housing Association, consisting of eleven three-storey-tall apartment buildings, was also developed nearby between Zaolziańska, Zaorskiego, Puławsk, and Dolina Służewiecka Streets.

-On 19 September 1990, at 8 Bacewiczówna Street, was opened the first IKEA store in Poland.
+In 1990, the first IKEA store in Poland was opened at 8 Bacewiczówna Street.
 It operated until 1992, with company moving to other locations in the city.

-In 1992, at 3 Stokłosy Street, was opened the Vistula University, one of the oldest, and one of the leading private universities in Poland.
+In 1992, the Vistula University was opened at 3 Stokłosy Street, becoming one of the oldest, and one of the leading private universities in Poland.

-On 7 April 1995, in North Ursynów were opened two stations of the M1 line of the Warsaw Metro rapid transit underground system.
-They are Ursynów station, located at the intersection of Komisji Edukacji Narodowej Avenue, Surowieckiego Street, and Bartoka Street, and Stokłosy station, at the intersection of Komisji Edukacji Narodowej Avenue, Jastrzębowskiego Street, and Herbsta Street.
+In 1995, two stations of the M1 line of the Warsaw Metro rapid transit underground system were opened within the neighbourhood, including Ursynów at the intersection of Komisji Edukacji Narodowej Avenue, Surowieckiego Street, and Bartoka Street, and Stokłosy, at the intersection of Komisji Edukacji Narodowej Avenue, Jastrzębowskiego Street, and Herbsta Street.